Low (David Bowie album): Side one

-Author Peter Doggett describes "Speed of Life" as a perfect opening track, in the sense that it brings the audience into "a subject too profound for words".
-It features a rapid fade-in that Pegg believes makes for a "bizarre" opener, writing that "[it's as if] the listener has just arrived within earshot of something that's already started".
+The author Peter Doggett describes "Speed of Life" as a perfect opening track, in the sense that it brings the audience into "a subject too profound for words".
+It features a rapid fade-in that Nicholas Pegg believes makes for a "bizarre" opener, writing that "[it's as if] the listener has just arrived within earshot of something that's already started".
 "Breaking Glass" is a song-fragment, featuring six lines of lyrics, two of them demanding the audience "listen" and "see".
+The lyrics were inspired by Angie Bowie's new relationship with the drummer Roy Martin.
 Eno said of the track, "the feeling around was that we'd edit together ... and turn it into a more normal structure" before Alomar vetoed the idea and recommended leaving it as it was.
-Credited to Bowie, Murray and Davis, Alomar recalled the trio mainly composed the song.
-O'Leary writes "What in the World" was created around the beginning of the sessions and was possibly slated for inclusion on The Idiot; it features backing vocals from Pop.
+Credited to David Bowie, Murray and Davis, Alomar recalled the trio mainly composed the song.
+"What in the World" was created around the beginning of the sessions and was possibly slated for inclusion on The Idiot; it features backing vocals from Pop.
 The song is one of the few tracks on Low to combine art rock with more straightforward pop.
 According to Pegg, it features a "wall of synthesiser bleeps against a barrage of guitar sound [and] distorted percussion effects".
 The lyrics describe a little girl who is stuck in her room.